A Virtual Reality-based Training and Assessment System for Bridge Inspectors with an Assistant Drone: Introduction

-Monitoring and assessing training performance in a data-driven approach are beneficial.
-Feedback to inspectors, both in-training and post-training, help accelerate their learning processes.
+A dedicated assessment method for training bridge inspectors is desired too.
+The assessment utilizes the data captured from the simulation training to measure inspectors' performance using specially-designed metrics.
+The stakeholder of the training system usually would like to set a baseline for rating inspectors' overall performance in utilizing an assistant drone as excellent, good, acceptable, and others, for example.
+Without well-defined performance metrics, the baseline is difficult to determine objectively.
+Feedback to inspectors, both in-training and post-training, helps accelerate their learning processes.
 Effective feedback to an inspector should be built on measurements of the inspector's tasks performance and human states (e.g., cognitive load, physical load, emotion, and other psychological states).
-The measurements are from multiple dimensions, include time, quality, productivity, safety, cost to list several.
-While task performance measurements have studied widely in operations management \cite{neely1995performance}, many metrics are output-based such as the time of completion and productivity, not applicable to providing in-task feedback.
-Subjective evaluation of task performance and human states can be performed by the subject herself/himself, by peers, or by one or a group of evaluators.
-Subjective judgement lacks reliability, timeliness, and accuracy.
-Despite of these limitations, subjective evaluation is still commonly used due to the low cost and the ease to implement.
-NASA Task Load Index (NASA-TLX) \cite{hart1988development} is a questionnaire commonly used by pilots for reporting their physical demand, time pressure, effort, performance, mental demand, and frustration level \cite{fidopiastis2009impact, gabriel2016workload}.
-A data-driven approach to training performance monitoring and assessment would address the limitations of existing methods by supplementing them.
+The measurements are from multiple dimensions, including time, quality, productivity, safety, cost, and others.
+Commercial drone simulators do not include a module that provides desired measures and metrics for monitoring and assessing bridge inspectors in training.
+While task performance measurements have been studied widely in operations management \cite{neely1995performance}, many metrics are output-based, such as the completion time and productivity, not applicable to providing in-task feedback.
+Evaluation of task performance and human states can be performed by subjects themselves, peers, or evaluators.
+But subjective judgment lacks reliability, timeliness, and accuracy.
+Despite these limitations, subjective evaluation is still often used due to the low cost and the ease of implementation.
+The NASA Task Load Index (NASA-TLX) \cite{hart1988development} is a questionnaire commonly used by pilots for reporting their physical demand, time pressure, effort, performance, mental demand, and frustration level \cite{fidopiastis2009impact, gabriel2016workload}.

-This paper presents the design and development of a training and assessment system for bridge Inspection with an assistant drone (TASBID).
-Filling gaps in the literature, contributions of this paper are threefold: \begin{itemize} \item A factorial framework for creating a VR-based bridge inspection simulator, which allows the inspector to operate a drone in a virtual inspection using a remote controller; \item A data-driven approach to providing real-time, in-task feedback, which is achieved through monitoring and analyzing the inspector's operation; \item A comprehensive post-study assessment of inspectors' task performance for learning acceleration. \end{itemize} The source code of the system is publicly available for download at Github \cite{TASBID_Github}.